JuliaActuary/JuliaActuary.org/index.md

 - [The Life Modeling Problem: A Comparison of Julia, Rust, Python, and R](/blog/life-modeling-problem/)
   - Why Julia works so well for actuarial science.
 - [Hacktoberfest 2022](/blog/hacktoberfest2022/)
-  - Contirbute to open source in this community event.
+  - Contribute to open source in this community event.

 ~~~